An excerpt from www.HouseOfNames.com archives copyright © 2000 - 2015

 First found in Yorkshire where they held a family seat from early times and their first records appeared on the early census rolls taken by the early Kings of Britain to determine the rate of taxation of their subjects.

 This web page shows only a small excerpt of our Presley research.
 Another 137 words(10 lines of text) covering the years 125 and 1250 are included under the topic Early Presley History in all our PDF Extended History products.

 More information is included under the topic Early Presley Notables in all our PDF Extended History products.

 In an attempt to escape the chaos experienced in England, many English families boarded overcrowded and diseased ships sailing for the shores of North America and other British colonies.
 Those families hardy enough, and lucky enough, to make the passage intact were rewarded with land and a social environment less prone to religious and political persecution.
 Many of these families became important contributors to the young colonies in which they settled.
 Early immigration and passenger lists have documented some of the first Presleys to arrive on North American shores:

-Presley Settlers in the United States in the 17th Century
+Presley Settlers in United States in the 17th Century

-Presley Settlers in the United States in the 18th Century
+Presley Settlers in United States in the 18th Century

-Presley Settlers in the United States in the 19th Century
+Presley Settlers in United States in the 19th Century

 The motto was originally a war cry or slogan.
 Mottoes first began to be shown with arms in the 14th and 15th centuries, but were not in general use until the 17th century.
 Thus the oldest coats of arms generally do not include a motto.
 Mottoes seldom form part of the grant of arms: Under most heraldic authorities, a motto is an optional component of the coat of arms, and can be added to or changed at will; many families have chosen not to display a motto.